Today I am excited to share the beautiful Oran Mor Wedding of Nic and Ali, with some personal elements and a touch of the Botanics.

-Images of the day were capture by Courtney Louise Photography.
+Images of the couples Big Day were captured by Jill Cherry Porter Photography.

 How did you meet?